Princeton Large Torus: The doldrums

 When the physics of nuclear fusion was first put on a firm footing during the early 1950s, a string of proposed devices to harness that energy was quickly created.
 These all aimed to solve the problem of containing a plasma fuel that was heated to at least 50 million Kelvin, which would melt any substance.
 The trick used by most of these devices was to manipulate the plasma with magnetic fields; as the plasma consisted of free electrons and ions, it could carry an electrical current and was subject to magnetic forces.

 Based on simple plasma diffusion theory, the amount of time it takes for an ion to escape from a magnetic bottle depends on the size of the bottle and the square of the power of its magnets.
 This means larger machines will be inherently better at confining their fuel, both because it has farther to go to get out, and because larger machines can host larger and more powerful magnets.
 The corollary is that small machines can tell you only so much about the performance of a design at the scale needed for a practical reactor; one would have to build an intermediate-sized machine and compare the plasma leakage rate to ensure it followed the expected scaling.
-There was some early doubt on this point; the only direct experience with plasmas, from the Manhattan Project, suggested leakage rate that was linear with the magnetic field.
+There was some early doubt on this point; the only direct experience with plasmas, from the Manhattan Project, suggested the leakage rate was linear with the magnetic field.
 If this Bohm diffusion were true, a practical fusion reactor would likely be impossible.

 Of the many early concepts for reactor designs, three systems came to the fore, the magnetic mirror, the z-pinch and the stellarator.
-Early examples demonstrated that they could confine a plasma to the level expected of a small machine.
+Early examples demonstrated that they could confine plasma to the level expected of a small machine.
 The outlier was the pinch, which demonstrated obvious instabilities that were addressed with new magnets.
-These small devices led to larger and more powerful versions of these same concepts.
+These early devices led to larger and more powerful versions of these same concepts.
 These invariably failed to improve the plasma confinement, leaking fuel at unsustainable rates.
-Investigations led to a number of newly discovered instabilities that seemed to be an inherent part of all of these designs.
+Investigations led to several newly discovered instabilities that seemed to be an inherent part of all of these designs.

 At the first international meeting on fusion in 1958, it was clear all of the devices were suffering from these issues.
 By the early 1960s, the entire field had descended into what became known as "the doldrums".
 Even Lyman Spitzer, one of fusion's greatest proponents, concluded Bohm diffusion appeared to be a fundamental limit.